ika-rwth-aachen/mqtt_client/README.md

   ros2mqtt:            # array specifying which ROS topics to map to which MQTT topics
     - ros_topic:         # ROS topic whose messages are transformed to MQTT messages
       mqtt_topic:        # MQTT topic on which the corresponding ROS messages are sent to the broker
+      primitive:         # [false] whether to publish as primitive message
       inject_timestamp:  # [false] whether to attach a timestamp to a ROS2MQTT payload (for latency computation on receiver side)
       advanced:
         ros: